ceddl/ceddl-website-and-spec/content/blog/2019-01-04-heatmap-input-checked-off-on-the-bucket-list.md

 ---

 Heatmap data input has been on the team bucket list from day one.
-We found that heatmap coordinates data collection is not as simple a adding a mouse move listener on the body.
+We found that heatmap coordinates data collection is not as simple as adding a mouse move listener on the body.
 There are lots of situations and exceptions to handle:

 * Is the user using a mouse?
 * When should we send data to the eventbus (backend).
-* How to handle users leaving or closing the browser window.
+* How to manage users leaving or closing the browser window.
 * Separating click for touch devices and mouse move heatmap.
-* Users mouse idle time.
+* User's mouse idle time.

 {{< rawhtml >}}
 <p><img src="/img/heatmap.png" alt="ceddl stickers image"></p>